dyf102/blogrepo/blog/source/_posts/Intro-Distributed-Storage.md

 2. High availability

-Amazon AWS EBS
+## Amazon AWS EBS

-###Overview
+#### Overview
 highly available and Reliable
 required quickly accessible and long-term persistence encryption up tp 16 table

-Amazon AWS Glacier
+## Amazon AWS Glacier

-### Overview
+#### Overview

-archive you data with very low cost
+Archive you data with very low cost
 Single file archive up to 40 table

-Amazon EFS
+Need time to prepare the download

-Elastic File system
+## Amazon EFS - Elastic File system

-### Overview
+#### Overview

-SSD backend
+* SSD backend
-highly available and highly durable
+* highly available and highly durable
-Grow or shrink as needed
+* Grow or shrink as needed
+* EFS can attach one or more of EC2 instances

+Two performance modes:
+1. General Purpose.
+Not suitable for hundreds or thousands of Ec2 instances access the file system concurrently.
+2. Max I/O Optimize for higher level of aggregate throughput per second, but higher latency for file system.